gohugoio/hugo-goldmark-extensions/README.md

 ### Delimiters

-There are two types of delimiters, inline and block:
+There are two types of delimiters:

-- Text within and including inline delimiters appears inline with the surrounding text.
+- Text within and including _inline_ delimiters is rendered inline with the surrounding text.
-- Text within and including block delimiters appears between adjacent block elements.
-When working with LaTeX this is known as display mode.
+- Text within and including _block_ delimiters is rendered between adjacent block elements.

-As shown below, you must specify zero or more inline and block delimiter pairs&mdash;there are no default values.
+As shown below, delimiters are defined in pairs of opening and closing characters.

 ### Usage